nktice/AMD-AI/ROCm6.0.md

 git clone https://github.com/turboderp/exllamav2 repositories/exllamav2
 ```

-This supplement has details on how to load the Auto-GPTQ and llama.cpp loaders, written to support their updates for Mixtral. -
+This supplement has details on how to load the Auto-GPTQ and llama.cpp loaders, written to support their updates for Mixtral -
 https://github.com/nktice/AMD-AI/blob/main/Mixtral.md